Adjective-Object/strapstrap/marketdown_spec.md

 ###Text-Block
-text-block is the default text content. it represents a block of default right-aligned text in an evenly padded container
+text-block is the default text content. it represents a block of default left-aligned text in an evenly padded container